MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOAppBillingPolicies.md

 ## SYNOPSIS

-Returns billing policies athat are owned by the tenant.
+Returns billing policies that are owned by the tenant.

 ## SYNTAX